All-In-One: Artificial Association Neural Networks: Experiments and Results

-\textbf{Our goal is to express the information delivery process of existing models as a neuro tree of data.} This section introduces the contents of the experiment and the neuro tree dataset consisting of the image, sound, natural language and relation.
-How to design neuro tree is introduced in sec.\ref{appendix:graphtree_architecture}.
+\textbf{Our goal is to express the information delivery process of existing models as a neurotree.} In all experiments, we set the seed number to 1234.
+The learning rate was $10^{-3}$ using the Adam optimizer\cite{kingma2014adam}, the scheduler was cosine annealing\cite{loshchilov2016sgdr}, T-max was 2, and eta was $10^{-5}$.